everpress-co/local-google-fonts/README.md

 The Divi theme has a custom implementation of Google Fonts.
 To use LGF with Divi disable _Improve Google Fonts Loading_ on the Performance Settings page of Divi.

+### How to host Fonts loaded with Slider Revolution?

+Slider Revolution uses it's own way to load Google Fonts and LGF cannot handle them.
+Slider Revolution has a built in feature for their sliders.

+1. Goto Slider Revolution
+2. Click on "Global" in the top navigation
+3. Find the "Fonts" section and Choose "Cache Fonts Local" on "Enable Google Fonts download"
+4. Save your settings.

 ### Why are some characters displayed in the fallback font?

 You may have loaded a subset which doesn't included required characters.
 Check additional subsets on the settings page and reload your font.